COSC3020/mystery-function-NathanaelConnell-1/README.md

 }
 ```

-// The mystery fucntion is used as a place holder in this context holding the sliced array value for when it is recalled recursivley until the array goes back to a single element and then executes them all until it finds the greatest value.
+// The mystery fucntion is cutting the list or array down until there is 1 element and then returns either foo if it is greater than the first element or returns the value in the first element if foo is less than the first element

 I had stack overflows help with finding out what the slice function did.